DrJohnT/DrJohnT.github.io/_blog_posts/2020-04-21-ha_journey.md

   </tbody>
 </table>
 <br>

-I cannot say that my home automation journey is over.
-As *JRR Tolkien* put it:
+## Journey's end?

 > *“Do adventures ever have an end?
 I suppose not.
-Someone else always has to carry on the story.”*
+Someone else always has to carry on the story.”*  Quote: JRR Tolkien

+I cannot say that my home automation journey is over.
+I have several territories still to conquer, so new adventures do await...

  If you would like to know more about how I used [Home Assistant for Home Automation](https://github.com/DrJohnT/HomeAssistantPublicConfig) click the image below.